EBI-Metagenomics/MGnifyR/index.md

       - Try downloading a file of your choice from those available.
 Try navigating to it afterwards in the file explorer.

    - For a final, advanced exercise, download both the protein sequence FASTA file and Interpro annotations for analysis MGYA00510855.
 Find the complete set of unique protein sequences annotated with interpro id IPR036388 (the most abundant protein).
 The last section of the vignette will probably prove useful to perform this task.
       - How many unique sequences are there?
-Does it match what we found earlier from the Interpro results table
+Does it match what we found earlier from the Interpro results?

- ## Exercise hints - have a look if you're getting stuck.
+ # Exercise hints - have a look if you're getting stuck.

    - Use `colnames` to list data.frame columns.
 MGnifyR results can be quite unwieldy to view all at once, so subsetting only those columns of interest can be useful.